Explores and exports all of Daggerfall’s 3D models, cities, and dungeons.

 Works like a visual atlas for searching and exploring anywhere in Daggerfall’s world.

 The code library that interfaces between Daggerfall’s DOS game files and Daggerfall Unity.
 The included Importer allow to explore specifics models and billboards (disable Billboard Batch) as well as towns and dungeons layouts.
 Your best option is to download Daggerfall Unity from Github (video tutorial), as it contains all the tools and it allows to test models directly in game.

 - Models exported from Daggerfall Modelling are forty times bigger than they need to be in order to be used in Unity, so you need to scale them down by 0.025.

 - Your model can’t have more than 65,534 vertices.
-If you need, split your model in several parts and put them togheter inside a prefab.
+If needed, split your model in several parts and put them togheter inside a prefab.
 You can also include additional components such as lights and particle effects.